- Get out and stay out

 Make sure everyone in your home can hear the smoke alarms.
 Smoke alarms and alert devices (also known as accessories) are available for people who are deaf/hard of hearing or for those who are heavy sleepers.
 Strobe lights or pillow/bed shakers are also available.

 Be sure the smoke alarm bears the label of an independent testing lab and test the batteries regularly.
-Replace the batteries every time you change your clocks for Daylight Savings Time (Spring and Fall).
+Replace the batteries at least once a year.

 View Edmonton Fire Rescue Services' smoke alarm safety tip sheet for more information.

 - Fire fatalities occur as a result of breathing in smoke and toxic gases, not from the fire itself.
 Early detection is vital for survival.

 - 70% of people who die in home fires either don't have smoke alarms or their smoke alarms aren't working.